AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 This example introduces an abstract state at the specification and refines it at the body.
 The constituents of the abstract state are initialized at the statements part of the body.
-The specifications of the SPARK 2005 and |SPARK| versions of the code are as in the previous example and have thus not been included.
+The specifications of the SPARK 2005 and SPARK 2014 versions of the code are as in the previous example and have thus not been included.

 Body in SPARK 2005: